farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 ### Farhad Md Ahmed

 ## `Project Summary:`
 This is my Capstone project for Udacity Data Engineering Nanodegree program.
-Here I'd showcase my overall learning results from this course.
+Here I'd showcase my overall learning consequence from this course.
 We're given multiple(5) datasets large and medium range in size, our assigned directive is to go through the data exploration phases and extract out relevant valuable insight from these datasets.
 I personally think, some of these datasets are not directly relevant to our analysis(for instance ..Temperature data), but I'll try to connect out some sort of insight from these exploration.

-Our scrutiny on these dataset should help data analysts to understand immigration trend, patterns which in turn help(Govt or Policy makers) to make better decisions on immigration subsequently to help other industry like labor intensive businesses, farming, construction and many more.
+Our scrutiny on these dataset should help data analysts to understand immigration trend, patterns which in turn help(Govt or Policy makers) to make better decisions on immigration subsequently to help other industry like labor intensive businesses, farming, tourism, construction and many more.

 As a data engineer my job would be exploring and developing a final clean data product ready for instant intricate data analysis.